Landing Page Optimisation: 5 Strategies to Harness User Behaviour for Higher Conversions

 Key Psychological Phenomena Affecting User Behaviour

-Several psychological phenomena shape how users engage with landing pages:
+Several psychological effects shape how users engage with landing pages:

-- The Primacy Effect: Our brains are wired to remember the first items on a list better than those that appear later.
-This means that content or offers presented at the beginning of a landing page are more likely to be remembered and acted upon.
+2. The Primacy Effect: We remember the first items on a list better than later ones.
+So content or offers near the top of a page are more likely to be remembered and acted on.

-- The Von Restorff Effect: Also known as the isolation effect, this principle suggests that items which stand out from their surroundings – through colour, size, or design – are more likely to be remembered.
-Applying this effect to elements like CTAs (Calls to Action) can improve their visibility and effectiveness.
+3. The Von Restorff Effect: Also called the isolation effect.
+Items that stand out, through colour, size, or design, are easier to remember.
+Apply this to CTAs (Calls to Action) to make them clearer and more effective.

-- Informational Social Influence: Commonly referred to as social proof, this principle involves people adopting the actions of others to fit in or gain approval.
-Subsequently, including testimonials, user reviews, or case studies on a landing page can leverage social proof to encourage conversions.
+4. Informational Social Influence: Often called social proof.
+People copy the actions of others to fit in or gain approval.
+So testimonials, reviews, and case studies on a page can use social proof to drive conversions.

-- Loss Aversion: People tend to prefer avoiding losses rather than acquiring equivalent gains.
-Highlighting what users stand to lose by not taking action can be a powerful motivator.
+5. Loss Aversion: People would rather avoid a loss than make an equal gain.
+Show what users stand to lose by not acting.
+It is a powerful motivator.

 Landing Page Optimisation: Harnessing User Behaviour to Enhance Conversions